 Stay positive and dream of the future when the joy of travel returns to our lives.
 For now, we’ll give you inspiration by sharing photos of Stillwater on social media.

 We send everyone hope and strength during this time of uncertainty.
-Working together to protect all, experts say we can flatten the curve and limit the spread of this virus.
+Working together to protect all, experts say we can limit the spread of this virus and save lives.

 If you need a break from all this, find our great trails or historic walking tours and let the stillness of St. Croix River give you a moment of peace.
+For those living nearby working with kids online schooling, here’s a list of ways to make a visit educational.
 We will get through this!

 ~ Discover Stillwater Tourism Board